 “If nothing changes, I don’t know what we’re doing here.
 Without food, medical treatment is meaningless.” —Brigitte Vasset, MSF medical coordinator in Ethiopia, 1984

 War in Somalia results in more than 300,000 deaths.
 As international aid agencies leave Mogadishu because of safety concerns, MSF teams arrive on the scene to open nutritional centers and treat the thousands of children suffering from malnutrition as a result of a months-long famine.
 After facing numerous kidnappings and repeated security incidents, MSF is forced to leave the country but speaks out against excessive military force and flawed foreign military interventions.

 The assassination of Rwanda’s president provides a pretext to unleash a campaign to exterminate people from the Tutsi ethnic group, along with other opponents of the government.
 From April to July, the slaughter of an estimated 500,000 to one million people is met with general indifference from the international community.
-MSF teams witness the massacre of many Rwandan colleagues and patients.
-For the first time, we testify before the United Nations and issue a stark warning to the international community calling for military action to stop the killings.
-The violence forces a massive exodus of refugees.
-MSF cares for displaced people in neighboring Zaire (now Democratic Republic of Congo) and Tanzania.
+MSF watches, powerless, as many Rwandan staff members and patients are massacred.
+For the first time, we issue a warning and testify before the United Nations, hoping to trigger quick military action to stop the killings.
+The violence leads to a massive exodus of refugees; MSF cares for them in neighboring Zaire and Tanzania.

 SREBRENICA: CALLING FOR ACCOUNTABILITY